Frootah/Frootah/README.md

-# Wassaaaaa im the one and only Frootah
+# Wassaaa, Im the one and only Frootah

 <ul>
   <li>I'm currently working on : </li>